PHILADELPHIA -- Perhaps at some point this year, the Phillies will have Citizens Bank Park nearly filled with fans.

 Here is a Spring Training FAQ for Phillies fans interested in following the action in Florida:

-It appears the ballpark is undergoing its third name change since it opened as Bright House Networks Field in 2004.
+The Phillies will play their home games at BayCare Ballpark, as the ballpark has undergone its third name change since it opened as Bright House Networks Field in 2004.
 After it shortened its name to Bright House Field in '13, it became Spectrum Field in '17.
-The Phillies have not made any announcement yet, which is why, if you check Phillies.com, it calls the ballpark Phillies Spring Training Ballpark.

 How will Spring Training be different this year because of the pandemic?